Carnival in Venice

 The atmosphere, the masks, the gorgeous costumes, the historical background, the combination of history, art and hedonism, the winter sun shining over the lagoon, the many activities.
 What is not special about Carnival in Venice?

-What do you do at the Venice Carnival?
+What are the activities at the Venice Carnival?

 For many people searching for and photographing the ‘masks’ against the background of the magnificent Venetian buildings is a not to be missed activity.
 Some dress up themselves, and let themselves be admired.
 There are also many public carnival events.
 Besides that normal life goes on: you can visit the San Marco Basilica, the many musea (do not forget modern art), go shopping and enjoy a bit of winter sun on one of the terraces around town.
 Café Florian on the Piazza San Marco is also not to be missed: it is a meeting place for many of the best dressed carnival lovers.